Differentials

 If using Cordova and not using Appflow for Native Builds

-The manifest should be generated automatically on the cordova prepare event (Cordova hooks).
+• The manifest should be generated automatically on the cordova prepare event (Cordova hooks).
 No additional action required.

-Since Cordova takes care of this, any subsequent live deploys to the native build should download only the differentials.
+• Since Cordova takes care of this, any subsequent live deploys to the native build should download only the differentials.

 If using Capacitor and not using Appflow for Native Builds

-For Capacitor you are required to generate the manifest files manually.
+• For Capacitor, you are required to generate the manifest files manually.

-ionic deploy manifest
+ionic live-update manifest

 [OK] Appflow Deploy manifest written to ./www/pro-manifest.json!

-Since the manifest file needs to be created after you have modified the web assets, you need to run this command after creating the web assets
+Since the manifest file needs to be created after you have modified the web assets, you need to run npm run build after creating the web assets and before you copy or update the plugins and platforms using npx cap sync or npx cap copy.

 npm run build

-ionic deploy manifest
+ionic live-update manifest

 npx cap sync